 The property's primary alterations since the original survey (VDHP 1985) involve the demolition of all the outbuildings.
-The extant outbuilding was constructed ca. 1980 according to aerial imagery (Nationwide Environmental Title Research, LLC [NETR]).
-Despite these changes, the house retains moderate integrity and represents a rural Greek Revival farmhouse of this subtype.
-Therefore, in WSP's opinion the Brooks-Larson Farm should remain listed in the SRHP and is eligible for the NRHP.
+The extant outbuilding was constructed circa 1980 according to aerial imagery (Nationwide Environmental Title Research, LLC [NETR]).
+As the historic integrity of the farmstead has been diminished since the 1985 survey, an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.

-11. Tullar-Dunsmore Farm
+10. Tullar-Dunsmore Farm

-Map ID 11; SRHP No. St. Albans-33 2764 Kellogg Road, St. Albans
+Map ID 10; SRHP No. St. Albans-33 2764 Kellogg Road, St. Albans

-The Tullar-Dunsmore Farm is anchored by a ca. 1815 Federal farmhouse.
+The Tullar-Dunsmore Farm is anchored by a circa 1815 Federal farmhouse.
 This massed side-gable residence stands two and one-half stories on a stone foundation.
 The roof is covered in slate and has two interior end chimneys.
 The gently molded cornice has returns and runs atop the second-story windows.
 The brick exterior is faced in Flemish bond on the façade and American bond on the gable ends.
 The symmetrical five-bay façade contains two-over-two double-hung sash windows topped by flat brick splayed lintels.
 Additional fenestration includes two-light semi-elliptical attic windows at both gables.
-The central entrance is a recessed paneled door surmounted by a segmental arch fanlight with radiating muntins; the stone steps were added ca. 1950 (VDHP 1985).
+The central entrance is a recessed paneled door surmounted by a segmental arch fanlight with radiating muntins; the stone steps were added circa 1950 (VDHP 1985).
 The one-story rear ell with an integrated garage is slightly offset from the northeast corner.

-The farmstead consists of several outbuildings, which include a ca. 1815 front-gable barn with an attached lean-to, a small ca. 1870 front-gable shed (also with a lean-to), a small side-gable barn, and three small modern sheds.
+The farmstead consists of several outbuildings, which include a circa 1815 front-gable barn with an attached lean-to, a small circa 1870 front-gable shed (also with a lean-to), a small side-gable barn, and three small modern sheds.
 The latter are located along the parcel's northeast boundary.

-The only changes to the property since the VDHP (1985) survey are the abovementioned modern sheds.
+The only changes to the property since the VDHP (1985) survey are the modern sheds mentioned above.
 The stone steps fall within the 50-year historic threshold and have a negligible presence.
-The property is an excellent representation of an early farmstead centered around a brick Federal house, one of few extant in the region.
-Therefore, in WSP's opinion the Tullar-Dunsmore Farm should remain listed in the SRHP and is eligible for the NRHP.
+The Tullar-Dunsmore Farm retains its overall historic integrity, and an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.

-12. Brigham-Lareau Farm
+11. Brigham-Lareau Farm

-Map ID 12; SRHP No. St. Albans-38 129 Brigham Road, St. Albans
+Map ID 11; SRHP No. St. Albans-38 129 Brigham Road, St. Albans

-The Brigham-Lareau Farm is anchored by a ca. 1870 gable-front-and-wing house set back from Brigham Road.
+The Brigham-Lareau Farm is anchored by a circa 1870 gable-front-and-wing house set back from Brigham Road.
 The one-and-one-half-story house has a corrugated-metal roof, replacement one-over-one windows, an aluminum siding exterior, and a rear ell.
 A hipped-roof porch on turned posts extends across the wing.
 Shed-roof additions are located on the rear elevation and the ell's south elevation.

 The outbuildings could not be evaluated from the public ROW as they are set back from the road at the bottom of a slope and largely obscured by vegetation and buildings, leaving only the roof of the largest barn visible.
-According to the survey form, the outbuildings consist of a ca. 1920 L-plan barn, a ca. 1920 granary, a ca. 1900 bank barn, and a modified ca. 1920 front-gable house (VDHP 1985).
+According to the survey form, the outbuildings consist of a circa 1920 L-plan barn, a circa 1920 granary, a circa 1900 bank barn, and a modified circa 1920 front-gable house (VDHP 1985).

-PLATE 32: Tullar-Dunsmore Farm, 2764 Kellogg Road, St. Albans, Looking Northeast
+PLATE 31: Tullar-Dunsmore Farm, 2764 Kellogg Road, St. Albans, Looking Northeast

-PLATE 33: Tullar-Dunsmore Farm, 2764 Kellogg Road, St. Albans, Looking Southeast
+PLATE 32: Tullar-Dunsmore Farm, 2764 Kellogg Road, St. Albans, Looking Southeast

-PLATE 34: Barns at Tullar-Dunsmore Farm, 2764 Kellogg Road, St. Albans, Looking East-Southeast
+PLATE 33: Barns at Tullar-Dunsmore Farm, 2764 Kellogg Road, St. Albans, Looking East-Southeast

-PLATE 35: Brigham-Lareau Farm, 129 Brigham Road, St. Albans, Looking West
+PLATE 34: Brigham-Lareau Farm, 129 Brigham Road, St. Albans, Looking West

-PLATE 36: Brigham-Lareau Farm Barn, 129 Brigham Road, St. Albans, Looking West
+PLATE 35: Brigham-Lareau Farm Barn, 129 Brigham Road, St. Albans, Looking West

-PLATE 37: Brigham-Lareau Farm Barn, 129 Brigham Road, St. Albans, Looking Southwest
+PLATE 36: Brigham-Lareau Farm Barn, 129 Brigham Road, St. Albans, Looking Southwest